FEniCS/dolfinx/demo/documented/nonmatching-interpolation/cpp/main.cpp.rst

      MyExpression e;
      v3.interpolate(e);

-Now, we interpolate `v3` into the linear finite element space on a coarser grid:
+Now, we interpolate ``v3`` into the linear finite element space on a coarser grid:

 .. code-block:: cpp

      v1.interpolate(v3);

-Finally, we can visualise the function on the twp meshes:
+Finally, we can visualise the function on the two meshes:

 .. code-block:: cpp